 What workers need to know about employment law before starting their new job

-Even though our job makes up such a significant part of our lives, most employees don’t know what rights and legal entitlements are until something goes wrong and they have to take their employer to court.
+Even though our job makes up such a significant part of our lives, most employees don’t know what their rights and legal entitlements are until something goes wrong and they have to take legal action against their employer.
 Employees need to know their entitlements from contractual, Award and legislative standpoints.
-Employment law helps safeguard employees from being taken advantage of; promoting a safe and productive workplace.
+Employment law helps safeguard employees from being taken advantage of, promoting a safe and productive workplace.

 What is Employment Law?